 Learning Yiddish is an opportunity to connect with this rich Eastern European Jewish language and culture with its beautiful music and literature.
 This is a treasure trove that is just waiting to be discovered!

-This Yiddish course is designed for participants, who are at a “Not-Quite Beginners” level of Yiddish, having studied Yiddish for at least one semester (see more information below under “Prior knowledge”.)
+This Yiddish course is designed for participants, who are at an Advanced Beginners or Lower Intermediate level of Yiddish, having studied Yiddish for at least two semesters.
+(See more information below under “Prior knowledge”.)

 We will start each lesson with some Yiddish conversation, which we will build up more and more as we go along.
 Then we will revise some of the grammar and vocabulary learned in the previous lesson.
 After that, we will work with our Yiddish textbook, read the reading material, the dialogues and the jokes there, learn new vocabulary and grammar and do some of the exercises in the book.
 And we will conclude every lesson with a Yiddish song.

-The course is given in collaboration with International Yiddish Center Vilnius, Paideia – the European Institute for Jewish Studies in Sweden and Jiddischsällskapet i Stockholm.
+The course is given in collaboration with Paideia – the European Institute for Jewish Studies in Sweden and Jiddischsällskapet i Stockholm.

-Paideia folkhögskola also offers the online courses Yiddish 6 and Yiddish conversation (in Yiddish/Swedish) during the autumn semester of 2025.
+Paideia folkhögskola also offers the online courses Avrom Sutskever – Yiddish Poetry, Yiddish 7 and Yiddish conversation (in Yiddish/Swedish) during the spring semester of 2026.
 Please see more information under each course’s webpage.

 Course structure